 Eid is right around the corner.
 A festival that marks the end of the holy month of Ramadan.
-Places like Dubai, UAE are all in festive mood during Eid, but that’s not all, Malaysia and Singapore too gear up to celebrate this holy day with style and panache.
+Places like Dubai, and UAE are all in a festive mood during Eid, but that’s not all, Malaysia and Singapore also gear up to celebrate this holy day with style and panache.
 So here’s a look at how these two countries celebrate Eid in their own unique way.

 If you’re looking for a reason to get your Singapore visa and get your very own Singapore tour packages, now is just a good time as any, if not better.
 In Singapore it’s celebrated as Hari Raya Aidilfitri.
 The day begins with a trip to the mosque, followed by a feast at home with family and friends.

 If you’re lucky enough to partake in such a meal, you’ll find a variety of dishes, ranging from savoury to sweet.
 Rendang a spicy meat stew and sayur lodeh, a vegetables cooked in coconut gravy are two of the must-try dishes.
 For the sweet dish, you have kueh that are cakes, or ondeh-ondeh chewy balls with gooey palm sugar.